awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 ## The Managed Update Maintenance Window<a name="environment-platform-update-managed-window"></a>

-When AWS releases a new version of your environment's platform configuration, Elastic Beanstalk schedules a managed platform update during the next weekly maintenance window\.
+When AWS releases a new version of your environment's platform, Elastic Beanstalk schedules a managed platform update during the next weekly maintenance window\.
 Maintenance windows are two hours long\.
 Elastic Beanstalk starts a scheduled update during the maintenance window, but the update might not complete until after the windows ends\.

 ## Minor and Patch Version Updates<a name="environment-platform-update-managed-versioning"></a>